craftslab/gerritlfs/README.md

 - `s3.hostname`: Custom hostname for S3 API server
   - For MinIO (direct): Use `localhost:9000` (or your MinIO server hostname:port)
   - For MinIO (nginx proxy): Use domain name only (e.g., `your-domain.com`) - nginx must serve MinIO at root path
+  - For RustFS (direct): Use `localhost:9002` (or your RustFS server hostname:port, or IP address for remote deployments)
+  - For RustFS (nginx proxy): Use domain name only (e.g., `your-domain.com`) - nginx must serve RustFS at root path
   - For AWS: Use `s3.amazonaws.com` (default)
-- `s3.region`: Amazon region where the S3 bucket resides (for MinIO, any value is acceptable)
+- `s3.region`: Amazon region where the S3 bucket resides (for MinIO/RustFS, any value is acceptable)
-- `s3.bucket`: Name of the S3 storage bucket (must exist in MinIO/AWS)
+- `s3.bucket`: Name of the S3 storage bucket (must exist in MinIO/RustFS/AWS)
 - `s3.storageClass`: S3 storage class (default: `REDUCED_REDUNDANCY`)
 - `s3.expirationSeconds`: Validity of signed requests in seconds (default: `60`)
-- `s3.disableSslVerify`: Disable SSL verification (default: `false`, set to `true` for local MinIO without SSL)
+- `s3.disableSslVerify`: Disable SSL verification (default: `false`, set to `true` for local MinIO/RustFS without SSL)
-- `s3.accessKey`: Access key (MinIO access key or Amazon IAM access key, recommended in secure config)
+- `s3.accessKey`: Access key (MinIO/RustFS access key or Amazon IAM access key, recommended in secure config)
-- `s3.secretKey`: Secret key (MinIO secret key or Amazon IAM secret key, recommended in secure config)
+- `s3.secretKey`: Secret key (MinIO/RustFS secret key or Amazon IAM secret key, recommended in secure config)

 ### 3. All-Projects/refs/meta/config/lfs.config